-- Going through job requirements for a specific position within a company can also help an attacker to identify the type of technology being used by a company as well as the level of competency of their workforce.
-From the data, an attacker can then decide on what method to use when breaching the targeted system.
+- Going through job requirements for a specific position within a company can also help an attacker identify the type of technology being used by a company and the level of competency of their workforce.
+An attacker can then decide on what method to use when breaching the targeted system from the data.

 3. Active Attacks

 Active reconnaissance can be used to confirm the security measures put in place by an attacker, but at the same time, it can alert the victim if not well executed.
-The process may raise suspicion or increase the chance of the attacker being caught before they execute the full attack.
+The process may raise suspicion or increase the attacker’s chance of being caught before they execute the full attack.